felangel/bloc/docs/flutterweathertutorial.md

 ## Summary

-Yay, we have completed the tutorial! 🎉
+That's it, we have completed the tutorial! 🎉

-We can run the app using the `flutter run` command.
+We can run the final app using the `flutter run` command.

-The full source (including unit and widget tests) for this example can be found [here](https://github.com/felangel/bloc/tree/master/examples/flutter_weather).
+The full source code for this example, including unit and widget tests, can be found [here](https://github.com/felangel/bloc/tree/master/examples/flutter_weather).